 The Essence of the Music Business – Strategy (more advanced)

-Information on my production issues are constantly added to news updates.
-For those multiple inquiries – the final chapter of Trilogy will be published in these prospects on May 15-30.
+For those multiple inquiries – the final chapter of Trilogy will be published somewhere between May 15th and 30th.

 Here’s the back cover;